01 May 2007 (Tuesday) - A Poll

 28 May 2007 (Bank Holiday Monday) - Wet Bank Holiday

-instructions.
-Rule one of the You-Tube contest states that the competition is
+the instructions.
+Rule one of the You-Tube contest states that the

 Yesterday it rained, today it’s still raining.
 There was a minor disaster when we found we’d run out of light bulbs.
 It would have been quicker to walk to B&Q, there was so much traffic stacked back from the Macarthur-Glen outlet.
 What’s the attraction of the place?
 They sell the same tat you can buy elsewhere, and it’s much cheaper elsewhere.
 So why do people travel for miles to go to the place?
 I only ever go there when family or friends are visiting.
 And then it’s just to charge around the kiddies play park or to scoff in McDonalds.